 CPET and 24-h Holter monitoring: In young AC patients, exercise performance may be preserved.
 However, ventricular arrhythmias (PVBs and/or VT with LBBB morphology in the right-dominant, or RBBB in the left-dominant), are usually present at an early stage of the disease, and are usually triggered by exercise.

+Genetic testing: In patients with ARVC, the most commonly affected genes encode desmosomal proteins (72).
+The overall rate of successful genotyping among patients meeting the diagnostic criteria for ARVC is not more than 50% (81).
+Moreover, the interpretation of an apparently positive genetic test is made challenging by the difficulty in differentiating pathogenic variants for ARVC, especially missense mutations, from non-pathogenetic variants and polymorphisms present in a minority of normal population (82).

+Clinically, genotyping is indicated to identify a pathogenic variant mutation in a proband who already fulfills the phenotypic diagnostic criteria in order to facilitate cascade screening of first degree relatives.
+Genotyping should not be used to confirm the diagnosis in an isolated patient with a borderline or questionable phenotype. .

 Risk stratification:

 In predisposed individuals, with abnormal cell-to-cell binding of the myocytes, the dilation of the RV associated with regular exercise training may lead to myocardial damage and subsequent fibro-fatty replacement, thereby triggering the morphological features of the disease.
-Ventricular tachyarrhythmias and sudden death in AC commonly occur in association with exertion (69) and AC accounts for a substantial proportion of deaths in young athletes (70).
+Ventricular tachyarrhythmias and sudden death in AC commonly occur in association with exertion and AC accounts for a substantial proportion of deaths in young athletes (72,83). .

-Prior aborted SCD, unheralded syncope, ventricular tachycardia and impaired right and/or left ventricular function are established risk factors for arrhythmogenic SCD in AC.
-Exercise also appears to be an independent risk factor for expediting the disease phenotype and promoting fatal arrhythmias.
-(78,79)
+Prior aborted SCD, unheralded syncope, ventricular tachycardia and impaired right and/or left ventricular function are established risk factors for arrhythmogenic cardiac arrest in AC.
+Exercise also appears to be an independent risk factor for expediting the disease phenotype and promoting fatal arrhythmias (72,83,84).

-An experimental murine model of cardiac desmoplakin mutations, exercise training has been shown to increase the penetrance and the arrhythmic presentation in carriers of AC (80,81) Similar results have been confirmed in genetically positive human patients.
-Specifically, James et al. investigated the penetrance of AC in 87 desmosomal mutation carriers, and found that endurance exercise training was associated with a higher penetrance of the disease, earlier onset of symptoms, and increased risk of ventricular tachyarrhythmias and heart failure (82).
-Saberniak et al. investigated myocardial function in AC patients, and found reduced RV function in athletes with AC when compared with non-athletes AC (83).
-Recently, the results from the North American multidisciplinary study of arrhythmogenic right ventricular cardiomyopathy (84) found that patients engaged in competitive sport were incurring a larger incidence of major ventricular tachyarrhythmias /death and earlier presentation of symptoms, compared with patients who participated in only recreational activity and those who were sedentary.
+In an experimental murine model of cardiac desmoplakin mutations, exercise training has been shown to increase the penetrance and the arrhythmic presentation of he disease (85,86).
+Similar results have been confirmed in AC genetically positive human patients.
+Specifically, James et al. investigated the penetrance of AC in 87 desmosomal mutation carriers, and found that endurance exercise training was associated with higher penetrance of the disease, earlier onset of symptoms, and increased risk of ventricular tachyarrhythmias and heart failure (87).
+Saberniak et al. investigated myocardial function in AC patients, and found reduced RV function in athletes AC when compared with non-athletes AC (88).
+Recently, the results from the North American multidisciplinary study of ARVC (89) found that patients engaged in competitive sport were incurring a larger incidence of ventricular tachyarrhythmias /death and earlier presentation of symptoms, compared with patients who participated in only recreational physical activity and those who were sedentary.
 Among patients engaged in competitive sports, early age of sport initiation was associated with premature presentation of symptoms and adverse clinical profile.
-Reducing exercise intensity was associated with a substantial decrease in the risk of ventricular tachyarrhythmias or death, to the same level as inactive patients (84).
-In summary, the overall scientific evidence supports the concept that participation in competitive sport is associated with earlier onset of symptoms, risk of ventricular arrhythmias and major events in AC patients.
+Reducing exercise intensity was associated with a substantial decrease in the risk of ventricular tachyarrhythmias or death, to the same level as inactive patients (89).
+In summary, the overall scientific evidence supports the concept that participation in competitive sport is associated with earlier onset of symptoms and greater risk of ventricular arrhythmias and major events in AC patients.

-These considerations are relevant and support a restrictive approach to participation in intensive exercise programmes and competitive sports in affected patients.
+These considerations are clinically relevant and support a restrictive advice regarding the participation in intensive exercise programmes and competitive sports in affected AC patients.
+Conversely, recreational exercise program conveys a reduced risk, such as that of patients physically inactive.

 Recommendations

+Advising an athlete with AC regarding participation to exercise programmes or sport requires a comprehensive and clear explanation, and assurance of an understanding of the whole spectrum of exercise-related risks on behalf of the candidate,.
+Then, this panel recommends: